abhi280901/CS310Project/README.md

   - sample(ps) creates a mean and covariance matrix before creating a multinomial gaussian distribution.
 It then samples from the distribution, rounds the values and returns the integer attributes.

-* main.py
+* main.py:
 The main file which contains the flow of execution of initializing one model and piping its output into another.
 At the end, all outputs are printed onto the stdout which is then used by the game.

-* tor.sh
+* tor.sh:
 The bash script that is ran from the game which runs main.py.
 The output on the stdout is then used in game.
+This file is not included in this copy folder but exists in the actual AI folder.

 * desc_gen_train.py
 This file contains the training code used to train the description generator, oulined in desc_generator.py.
 The training has two main parts.
 One is the comparison training, and the other is pure performance training.